rindojs/rindo/src/compiler/output-targets/readme.md

 - Generates a `collection` into the `dist/collection/` directory to be used by other projects.

-### `selfcontained`
+### `dist-custom-elements-bundle`

-- Generates a directory of each component as its own stand-alone web component.
+- Generates a single, tree-shakable, bundle of all the components.
-- Does not import any functions and works as is within the browser.
+- Does not define the custom elements.
+- Consumers importing individual components from the bundle must define each custom element.

 ### `angular`